 Tracy has had a varied career including actress, legal assistant, recruitment consultant, business development manager and proprietor of a candle factory.
 You can see her making candles at YouTube.
 After selling her business, she work at the National Grid; after being made redundant, she decided to go to university to study for a degree.
 Tracy commuted for the first year, then moved to Cambridge in 2004 and graduated in 2006 with a B.A.
 (Hons) Degree in Communication Studies.
 She used her inheritance to buy some alpacas and saw there was an opportunity to develop an exclusive knitwear business using alpaca fibre bought from local alpaca breeders.
 By researching on the internet, Tracy found Kari-Helene’s final collection and the fact she had used alpaca fibre, convinced Tracy to contact her.
 They met in London in October 2007 and are thrilled with their collaborative projects.

 We are very environmentally aware and actively trying to keep our carbon footprint as small as possible.
-Most of our fleeces have come from alpacas living within a 15-mile radius, with only some of the black and grey fibre coming from Kent.
+Most of our fleeces have come from alpacas living within Cambridgeshire, with a top up from Devon.
 The fibre itself is, of course, a totally natural product and keeping alpacas is a very low carbon enterprise, requiring only an absolute minimum of such things as fertilisers or fuel.
-Our spinning is carried out in Banbury, Oxfordshire and we source our packaging material from sustainable development providers.
+Our spinning is carried out by The Natural Fibre Company and we source our packaging material from sustainable development providers.